-However, perhaps the largest reason that Brazil remains such a debtor-friendly jurisdiction is that the debtor maintains the exclusive right to present plans of reorganization throughout the entire recuperação judicial process (i.e., creditors do not have the ability to put forward a plan of reorganization for a creditor vote).
-By the time a debtor does put forward a real and complete plan of reorganization for a creditor vote, creditors are often left with a "take-it-or-leave-it" scenario, where voting against the plan would force the company into liquidation (a slow-moving, costly, non-transparent and value destructive process that leaves all parties worse off), but voting for the plan leaves creditor-recovery perspective and with respect to the operational prospects of the reorganized debtor.
+However, perhaps the largest reason that Brazil remains such a debtor-friendly jurisdiction is that the debtor maintains the exclusive right to present plans of reorganization throughout the entire recuperação judicial4 process (i.e., creditors do not have the ability to put forward a plan of reorganization for a creditor vote).
+By the time a debtor does put forward a real and complete plan of reorganization for a creditor vote, creditors are often left with a "take-it-or-leave-it" scenario, where voting against the plan would force the company into liquidation (a slow-moving, costly, non-transparent and value destructive process that leaves all parties worse off), but voting for the plan leaves creditors with an unsatisfactory outcome, often from both a creditor-recovery perspective and with respect to the operational prospects of the reorganized debtor.